 The data sets are quite large and combining them presents many challenges.
 The public Medicare data sets are not released at the patient/event level.
 They are instead aggregated on National Provider Identifier (NPI) (a unique identification number assigned to all covered health care providers) and other characteristics (Bauder & Khoshgoftaar 2018 p.
 2).
 This means the researchers will have to join some large datasets together to examine the relevant features required for this analysis.
 Anomaly detection, one of the preeminent methods of fraud detection is employed in many different areas such as procurement fraud, credit card fraud, and Medicare fraud detection (Zhang & He 2017 p.
 310).
 The assumption being that anomalous events or activity is likely to be fraudulent when compared with the rest of the body (Bauder & Khoshgoftaar 2018 p.
 3).
-Previous teams researchers have used Spatial Density using imLOF (Improved Local Outlier Factor) (Zhang & He 2017 p.
+Previous researchers have used Spatial Density using imLOF (Improved Local Outlier Factor) (Zhang & He 2017 p.
 311).
 As well as unsupervised methods such as Isolation Forest and Unsupervised Random Forest (Bauder, Rosa, & Khoshgoftaar 2018 p.
 285), Deviation Clustering, Gaussian Mixture Models, and Bayesian Co-clustering (Ekina, Leva, Ruggeri & Soyer 2013 p.
 151).
-Further, past researchers teams have seen that Local Outlier Factor (non-improved), K-Nearest Neighbors, and autoencoders are suboptimal performers (Bauder, Rosa, & Khoshgoftaar 2018 p.
+Further, past researchers have seen that Local Outlier Factor (non-improved), K-Nearest Neighbors, and autoencoders are suboptimal performers (Bauder, Rosa, & Khoshgoftaar 2018 p.
 286).
 Though there is some discussion over LOF (Bauder, Rosa, & Khoshgoftaar 2018 p.
 287), (Zhang & He 2017 p.
 310).
 The researchers involved in the study "An Anomaly Detection Method for Medicare Fraud Detection" designed a new LOF metric designated imLOF for improved Local Outlier Factor.
 This metric is designed to detect excessive medical treatment and decomposing hospitalization using spatial density information.
 (Zhang & He 2017 p.
 312) The original measure, developed by Breunig et al. (Breunig, Kriegel, Ng, & Sander 2000 p.
 94), gives anomaly scores based on the density of observations; they noted that the density of anomalous events would be less than that of its normal neighbors.
 This metric has issues with small clusters making it suboptimal for healthcare use (Bauder, Rosa & Khoshgoftaar 2018 p.
 288), (Zhang & He p.
 312).
 The authors give an example of a small cluster of hypertension patients with a great deal of fraud.
 Since the cluster is small and the point’s neighbors are also likely to be anomalous the metric scores a low chance of anomalous activity.
 The authors then suggested an improvement to the LOF score by adding the size of a cluster into consideration instead of only density, with the additional use of the DBSCAN algorithm the improved LOF score performed much better on healthcare data (Zhang & He 2017 p.
 312)

-Some research has only focused on single years (Bauder, Rosa, & Khoshgoftaar 2018 p.
+Some research has only focused on single years (Bauder, Rosa, & Khoshgoftaar, 2018 p.
 288) (Gordon & Siegel 2020 p.
 1), (Hancock & Khoshgoftaar 2020 p.
 572) and used either a Supervised Learning design or a combination of unsupervised and supervised (Bauder, Rosa & Khoshgoftaar 2018 p.
 288) (Meyers 2017 p.
 251) Our design will follow the latter.
 There have also been studies directed at specific portions of Medicare/Medicaid such as dental, otolaryngology (Ekina, Leva, Ruggeri & Soyer 2013 p.
 151) and dermatology (Gordon & Siegel 2020 p.
-1) The use of a single year is generally due to the size of the data.
-A single year’s Medicare Provider Utilization and Payment Data for Part B is around 10 million records, 29 columns, and about 3 GB of memory by itself.
+1).
+The use of a single year is generally due to the size of the data, given that a single year’s Medicare Provider Utilization and Payment Data for Part B is around 10 million records, 29 columns, and about 3 GB of memory by itself.